cwoebker/.com/about.markdown

   <script src="http://platform.twitter.com/widgets.js" type="text/javascript"></script>
 </div>

-## I use!
+## I Use!

 A list of things I use.

 ### Hardware

-I am currently runnign an
+I am currently using a Mac

 ### Software

+- Sublime Text 2

 ### The Web

+- Github
+- Read the Docs